Miss Burgundy

 Miss Burgundy (Miss Bourgogne) is a French beauty pageant which selects a representative for the Miss France national competition from the region of Burgundy.
 The first Miss Burgundy was crowned in 1963, although the title was not used regularly until 1993.

-The current Miss Burgundy is Lara Lebretton, who was crowned Miss Burgundy 2022 on 9 October 2022.
+The current Miss Burgundy is Charlène Laurin, who was crowned Miss Burgundy 2025 on 21 September 2025.
 Three women from Burgundy have been crowned Miss France: